hmoazam/Microsoft-Social-Media-Analytics/README.md

 The architecture of the Social Media Analytics accelerator is depicted below.
 The accelerator uses the following components:

--   Data Sources: Twitter, news/web articles & RSS feeds
+-   Data Sources: Twitter, news/web articles.

 -   Azure Synapse Analytics